Pelle10/Pelle10.github.io/src/content/projects/project-1.md

 ## Outcome

 EcoBuddy has successfully created a community of environmentally conscious individuals who actively participate in sustainable living practices.
 The app not only educates and motivates users but also provides tangible rewards for their commitment to a greener lifestyle, fostering a positive impact on the environment.

-## Client Testimonial

-> Esto me parece interesante.

-**Note:** This case study is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).